Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 You can set the expiry of the license using the `duration_lease` key or the `polend` key.
 If both `duration_lease` and `polend` are set in a policy then `duration_lease` will be used.

 Using the `type` of `lease` will cause playback to stop at the license expiry.
-Normally a player will make a new license request at this point, please ensure the VUDRM token is updated before further license requests are made.
-Using an expired VUDRM token will cause the license request to fail.
+Normally a player will make a new license request at this point, please ensure the Studio DRM token is updated before further license requests are made.
+Using an expired Studio DRM token will cause the license request to fail.

 #### Fairplay persist DRM policy